cwrc/DEPRECATED-CWRC-Writer/README.md

 CWRC-Writer
 ===========

 The Canadian Writing Research Collaboratory (CWRC) is developing an in-browser text markup editor (CWRC-Writer) for use by collaborative scholarly editing projects.
+[Project Site](http://www.cwrc.ca/projects/infrastructure-projects/technical-projects/cwrc-writer/)

 ## Table of Contents